 So now you can fight Snoopers Charter and get your privacy back.
 GCHQ and Scotland yard can't spy on you any longer!
 But if you subscribe to a VPN you can get more than privacy protection.
 Indeed, take a look below at the best features of VPNs.

 Internet should be open.
 However, there are many countries that implement censorship and restrict internet access to their citizen.
 And among them the UK, where the Digital Economy Bill (after Snoopers Charter) threatens to ban a huge amount of adult content.

-But there's a way to watch porn safely in the UK.
 With a VPN you can bypass restrictions and access an unrestricted Internet.
 Also, what’s true for a country is true at work or at school!
 With a VPN, employees and students can bypass Internet blocks to browse an open Internet.